 What to Expect when visiting Bunratty Castle: Explore the Bunratty Castle, a well-preserved 15th-century fortress with impressive interiors and views of the surrounding countryside.
 What makes visiting Bunratty castle a unique experience is the Bunratty Folk Park which brings Irish history to life with recreated traditional cottages, farms, and a village street.
 You can also experience a traditional Irish medieval banquet in Bunratty castle, where you’ll enjoy a meal while being entertained by music and performances.
 Bunratty Castle truly offers a full Irish heritage experience.
 Kate from Happy Irish Wanderers hails from County Clare, close to Bunratty Castle and there has been many a school tour to Bunratty Castle over the years!

-*Top Bunratty Tip: Be sure to enjoy some traditional Irish food and perhaps a cheeky Irish whisky in the famous Irish pub and restaurant – Durty Nellys (see yellow building in the photo above!)
+Top Bunratty Tip: When visiting Bunratty Castle be sure to enjoy some traditional Irish food and perhaps a cheeky Irish whiskey in the famous Irish pub and restaurant – Durty Nellys (see yellow building in the photo above!)

 Related articles before hitting an Irish Pub: